sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

   1. Create delete entry and call RouteOrch::doTask()
   2. Verify route is delete in SAI
   3. Verify the content of APPL_STATE_DB
-- RouteOrch: program ASIC route with temporary nexthop
-  1. Mock SAI_SWITCH_ATTR_NUMBER_OF_ECMP_GROUPS to 0
-  2. Create FVS and call RouteOrch::doTask()
-  3. Verify route is created in SAI with 1 nexthop
-  4. Verify the content of APPL_STATE_DB contains only 1 nexthop

 #### 11.2.
 VS Test cases